 Only ONE class should be entered on the form.
 Applicants wishing to enter more than one class must submit a separate form for each class.
 (Photocopies are acceptable).

 Completed entry forms and the appropriate fee should be returned by the closing date, printed on the form.
-Any forms received after this date (up to a time at the Chairman’s discretion) will be charged a late entry fee.
-Receipt of entry will be acknowledged if a stamped addressed envelope is included with the entry form.
+Receipt of entry will be acknowledged by email.
 Cheques, postal and money orders should be crossed and made payable to ‘Inverness Festival Association’.
 A school teacher or club leader should submit the name of a school or club as ‘place of residence’.

 OWN CHOICE PIECES